floralrainfall/sglthing/README.md

 - GLFW
 - GLib

-SGLThing requires a configuration file in the resources directory named `config_private.cfg`.
+SGLThing requires a configuration file in the resources directory named `config_private.ini`.
 In the file should be your sgl.endoh.ca username, and password.

-    user_username ExampleUsername
-    user_password ExamplePassword
+    [sglthing]
+    user_username=ExampleUsername
+    user_password=ExamplePassword

 ## Windows Cross-Compilation Notes